 Introduction

-Issue papers are used as the first step in developing new or revised SSAPs, and each contains a recommended conclusion, discussion and relevant literature section.
-While issue papers do not constitute an authoritative level of statutory accounting guidance as defined by the statutory hierarchy, they are an important part of the Accounting Practices and Procedures Manual (Manual) because they reference the history and discussion of the related SSAP.
+Issue papers are often used in developing new or revised SSAPs and in documenting the discussions and issues leading to the adoption of new statutory accounting concepts.
+Issue papers are captured in Level 5 of the statutory hierarchy and, as they are not typically updated after adoption, shall only be used and applied if they do not conflict with other sources of statutory guidance.
+SSAP clarifications, especially those non-contested, many times will not have a corresponding update to a related issue paper.
+Issue papers are an important part of the Accounting Practices and Procedures Manual (Manual) because they reference the history and discussion of SSAP.

 Issue papers are published in the Manual within Appendix E the first year after adoption of the related SSAP, but are then removed from the subsequent year’s Manual and posted for public reference on the Statutory Accounting Principles (E) Working Group (SAPWG) web page at